lexedata/lexedata/docs/tour.rst

     $ python -m lexedata.edit.add_cognate_table
     CRITICAL:lexedata:You must specify whether cognatesets have dataset-wide unique ids or not (--unique-id)

-In our example dataset, cognate class “1” for all is not cognate with class “1” for arm, so we need to tell ``add_cognate_table`` that these IDs are only unique within a concept::
+In our example dataset, cognate class “1” for 'all' is not cognate with class “1” for 'arm', so we need to tell ``add_cognate_table`` that these IDs are only unique within a concept::

     $ python -m lexedata.edit.add_cognate_table -q --unique-id concept